-Is perception reality?
+Is perception reality (Part 1 here)?
 People often behave based on their perception of what is real, not reality itself.

 Case in point is the “Pizzagate” of late where a fake news story led a man with an assault rifle to a pizzeria investigating a child sex ring that allegedly ran by Hillary Clinton.
 Yes, the Hillary Clinton, the 2016 Democratic Presidential nominee.